 The goal of the COBRE on Opioids and Overdose is to establish the cores and researchers needed to develop and sustain a vibrant interdisciplinary center of research excellence on opioids and overdose.

 The Center of Biomedical Research Excellence (COBRE) on Opioids and Overdose at Rhode Island Hospital is the first center of its kind to address the opioid epidemic.
 The Center is funded by a 5-year grant from the National Institute on General Medical Sciences and is directed by Principal Investigator Josiah “Jody” Rich, MD, MPH and Deputy Director Traci Green, PhD, MSc.
-The Center brings together researchers, policymakers, public health officials, community-based organizations, and scientists from multiple disciplines across Rhode Island to help shape policies and practices that will curb this epidemic.
-Through leveraging the exceptional talent and accomplishments in Rhode Island, the COBRE on Opioids and Overdose aims to support excellence in research essential to understanding the mechanisms underlying opioid use disorder and developing innovative solutions.
+The Center brings together an interdisciplinary team of researchers, policymakers, public health officials, community-based organizations, and scientists from across Rhode Island to help implement policies and practices that will curb this epidemic.
+The Center also aims to support excellence in research essential to understanding the mechanisms underlying opioid use disorder and developing innovative solutions.